lsst-dm/legacy-ap_verify_hits2015/doc/ap_verify_hits2015/index.rst

 Using ap_verify_hits2015
 ========================

-This dataset is designed for medium-scale difference imaging analysis, using "deep" coadd templates, by `lsst.ap.verify`.
+This dataset is designed for medium-scale difference imaging analysis, using "deep" coadd templates, by :doc:`/modules/lsst.ap.verify/index`.
 It can also be used for difference imaging with single-image templates, but the single-season coverage of the raw data means the resulting difference images may be low quality.

 The HiTS survey has a high cadence compared to other DECam datasets, so this dataset is good for testing cadence-sensitive applications.